-In the global marketplace there are few investment certainties.
-With sterling reaching record lows during October, fears of the effect of Brexit on the UK economy and even more potential problems as a result of the forthcoming US election, investors are having a hard time looking for safe and intelligent options.
-So what do the the recent alarming fluctuations in the value the pound mean for those considering investing in gold?
+In the global marketplace, there are few investment certainties.
+With sterling near three-year lows and the Brexit debacle limping on with detrimental effect on the markets, investors are having a hard time looking for safe and intelligent options.
+So what do the recent alarming fluctuations in the value of the pound mean for those considering Gold Investment?

 There is always gold

 The financial magazine Money Week confidently asserts, ‘Gold is back’ and ‘ there are plenty more buyers still to come to market’.
 During volatile times this is reassuring and there is good reason to view gold as one of the few suitable investment decisions in the current geopolitical climate.